ElephantsGit/AgentGER/README.md

 pip install -r requirements.txt
 ```
 ### Dataset Download
-Due to anonymity policies and file size limitations, the complete dataset will be released after the paper is accepted.
+For preview and reproducibility, we currently release 100 samples from the training set and 100 samples from the test set.
+The complete dataset will be made publicly available after the paper is accepted.
 ### Model Preparation
 Place the Qwen3-VL-8B-Instruct or Qwen3-VL-30B model in the project root directory
 ```bash